zcop/opnsense-vm-images/README.md

 Building from source
 --------------------

-All [tagged OPNsense versions](https://github.com/opnsense/core/tags) can be build by setting the `VERSION` option accordingly.
+All [tagged OPNsense versions](https://github.com/opnsense/core/tags) can be built by setting the `VERSION` option accordingly.
+Typically, this should be set to the latest available version.

 VHDX image (Hyper-V), 4 GB root partition, no swap partition, EFI console, OPNsense 25.7.1-amd64, UFS file system: